Physical bullying is when bullies hurt their targets physically. This might be

 about or excluding people to make them feel bad about themselves.

-when bullies use the internet and social media and say things that they might not
+bullies use the internet and social media and say things that they might not say in

-say in person.
-This can include sending mean texts, posting insults about someone
+person.
+This can include sending mean texts, posting insults about someone on Twitter,

-on Twitter, or making rude comments on their Instagram pictures.
-Cyberbullies also
+or making rude comments on their Instagram pictures.
+Cyberbullies also might post

-might post personal information, pictures, or videos designed to hurt or embarrass
+personal information, pictures, or videos designed to hurt or embarrass someone else.

 What Are the Effects of Bullying?